Iran is accelerating cyber activity that appears meant to influence the US election, Microsoft says

 Director of National Intelligence Avril Haines said last month that the Iranian government has covertly supported American protests over Israel’s war against Hamas in Gaza.
 Groups linked to Iran have posed as online activists, encouraged protests and provided financial support to some protest groups, Haines said.

 America’s foes, Iran among them, have a long history of seeking to influence U.S. elections.
-In 2020, groups linked to Iran sent emails to Democratic voters in an apparent effort to intimidate them into voting for Trump, intelligence officials said.
+In 2020, groups linked to Iran sent emails to Democratic voters in an apparent effort to influence their votes, intelligence officials said.